Download the Somerset County Council Bus Services and Route Map (16/17 routes not yet available).

 When should I apply for the ticket?

-You should apply as soon as you have had an interview and an offer of a place to study at College, the Somerset County Council Application form is not yet available.
+You should apply as soon as you have had an interview and an offer of a place to study at College.
+Normally, applications will be open from the end of May.
 In order for you to receive your ticket in time for the start of term, the County Council will need to have received and processed your application by 5 August 2016.

 What if I apply and then no longer require my ticket?